 - Inspecting traffic – CBAC maintains TCP /UDP information which is needed to perform deeper inspection in packet payload.

-- Filtering traffic – CBAC filters the traffic which is originated from trusted network and goes out through the firewall and allow replies only if it has an entry in the state table.
+- Filtering traffic – CBAC filters the traffic which is originated from a trusted network and goes out through the firewall and allows replies only if it has an entry in the state table.
 It has the ability to filter the traffic intelligently upto layer 7.